dbt-labs/dbt-event-logging/README.md

 ### Setup

 1. Include this package in your `packages.yml`.
-2. Include the following in your `dbt_project.yml` directly within your `models:` directive:
+2. Include the following in your `dbt_project.yml` directly within your `models:` directive (making sure to handle indenting appropriately):

 ```YAML
 pre-hook: "{{ logging.log_model_start_event() }}"
 post-hook: "{{ logging.log_model_end_event() }}"
 ```

 That's it!
+You'll now have a stream of events for all dbt invocations in your warehouse.

+### Adapter support

+This package is currently compatible with dbt's Snowflake, Redshift, and Postgres integrations.